dougeby/IntuneDocs/intune/apps-add-android-for-work.md

   ![Approve app permissions example](media/approve-app-permissions.png)
 5. After a moment, you'll see a confirmation message that the app has been approved and is available in your IT admin console.

-## Preconfigure permissions for apps

-You can also preconfigure permission for apps to access Android device features.
-By default, Android apps that require device permissions such as access to location or the device camera prompt users to accept or deny permissions.
-For example, if an app uses the device's microphone then the end user is prompted to grant the app permission to use the microphone.
-You can define permissions as follows:
-- Automatically deny without notifying the user
-- Automatically approve without notifying the user
-- Prompt the user to accept or deny

-1. In the Intune portal, choose **Device configuration**.
-Under **Manage**, choose **Profiles** and then click **Create profile**.
-2. Set the following details:
-    - **Name** - The name of the profile that will appear in the Intune console
-    - **Description** - The  description of the profile that will appear in the Intune console
-    - **Platform** - Select **Android for Work**
-    - **Enrollment type** - Select **Devices with enrollment**
-3. Select **Permissions** and then choose **Add**.
-4. Select from the list of available device permissions adn then choose **OK**.
-5. Select an option for each permission to grant with this policy:
-    - **Prompt** - The device user is prompted to grant or deny permission for the app.
-    - **Auto grant** - Permission is granted automatically.
-    - **Auto deny** - Permission is denied automatically.

-    You can also **Remove** permissions.
-6. Permissions can now be [assigned to groups of users](device-profile-assign.md) like other profile assignments.

 ## Publish, then synchronize, a line of business app from the Google Play for Work store

 1. Go to the Google Play Developer Console, [play.google.com/apps/publish](https://play.google.com/apps/publish).